 The Glover Park Citizens’ Association has been in continuous service to the community since 1932, although it was not incorporated with formal by-laws until 1952.
 Today, GPCA is an unincorporated community association under IRS Code 501(c)(4).

 All residents of Glover Park are welcome to attend meetings which are typically held on the first Tuesday of most months (see Calendar) but only dues-paying members are permitted to vote.
-To become a member of GPCA, click here.
+Link to become a member of GPCA.